 O.A.T.) and a neither-nor zone, a triangular prismatic volume.
 The prism is designed with MS steel tubes asymmetric in their composition.
 Playing on the curiosity of the kids and adults alike, it invites them to climb up and down the steps going all the way to the bus-top.
 The roof thrives to capture the imagination of the people through views of the growing fields, the smell of freshly cut stock, and its eventual demise.

 The bus invites you inside from the rear end through a platform.
-A series of display mounted on multi faceted white panels gives an ode to the history of the school since 1976.
+A series of the display mounted on multi-faceted white panels gives an ode to the history of the school since 1976.
 The inside space is designed to draw you to the front of the bus-building where some key elements like the steering wheel and the driver seat act as a palimpsest and is kept unadulterated.
-As an anchor for the past, driver’s seat dressed in a monumental attire, triggers a memory lane.
+As an anchor for the past, driver’s seat dressed in a monumental attire triggers a memory lane.